 Notes On James Blue is a blog kept by Anne Richardson, of Oregon Movies, A to Z, to document her own learning curve as she attends the 2014 James Blue Tribute.

-Notes On James Blue is supported by The James and Richard Blue Foundation, a 501 c3 non profit organization dedicated to preserving the legacy of filmmaker and film educator James Blue.
-All thoughts, opinions, and errors belong to Anne Richardson, and do not necessarily reflect those of the Foundation.
+Notes On James Blue is supported by the James Blue Alliance, a 501 c3 non profit organization dedicated to preserving the legacy of filmmaker and film educator James Blue.
+All thoughts, opinions, and errors belong to Anne Richardson, and do not necessarily reflect those of the Alliance.